thenpingme/docs/configuration.md

 This will publish the configuration to `config/thenpingme.php`.

-The most common configuration you will make in this file will be setting of the `release` value, if you would like to track your application release/version along with your pings.
+The most common configuration you will make in this file will be setting of the `release` value, if you would like to [track your application release/version](/docs/faq#track-releases-with-tasks) along with your pings.

-## Task configuration
+<a name="task-configuration"></a>
+## Task configuration <dl class="ml-3 mt-1.5 align-top inline-flex items-center px-3 py-1 rounded-full text-sm font-medium leading-4 bg-indigo-100 text-indigo-900 tracking-tight"><dt class="sr-only">Tailwind CSS version</dt><dd>v3.0+</dd></dl>

-As of version [3.0.0](https://github.com/thenpingme/thenpingme-laravel/releases/tag/3.0.0) of the client package, task settings can be made configured on a per-task basis directly within your scheduled task.
+Settings may be configured on a per-task basis directly within your scheduled task configuration in your application code.

-This allows you to have control of how your tasks are monitored right alongside where you define the task schedule.
+This puts you in control of how your tasks are monitored right alongside where you define the task schedule.

 ```php
 // app/Console/Kernel.php